 Gestational diabetes is a problem for many women during pregnancy, even if they've never had signs of diabetes in the past.
 While gestational diabetes is a severe condition, it's something that the OB/GYNs at Capital Women's Care deal with very efficiently.
 From diagnosis of gestational diabetes to the effective management of the condition, the Capital Women's Care doctors are ready to help.
-Arlington and McLean, Virginia area patients can have a healthy pregnancy, even with gestational diabetes.
+Arlington, Virginia area patients can have a healthy pregnancy, even with gestational diabetes.

 Gestational diabetes is a type of diabetes that only occurs in pregnant women who didn't have diabetes previously.
 Because it's a common health risk during pregnancy, Capital Women's Care doctors always test their patients for this type of diabetes.

 Gestational diabetes happens because of changes in the way the body handles insulin while pregnant.
 Insulin helps your body use glucose for energy.

 While you're pregnant, hormones from the baby's placenta can cause glucose to build up in your body.
 Even though you make extra insulin while pregnant, it's sometimes not sufficient to prevent blood sugar rise, and this can cause gestational diabetes.

 If you have diabetes risk factors, you may have a gestational diabetes screening during your first trimester.
 Otherwise, you'll typically have a gestational diabetes screening at the 24-28 week mark of gestation.

 Risk factors for gestational diabetes include:

 In most cases, no. Some women do have diabetes mellitus after giving birth, but it's rare.
 However, it's important to know that having gestational diabetes means you're at increased risk for diabetes later.